MicrosoftDocs/windows-dev-docs/windows-apps-src/design/globalizing/globalizing-portal.md

 ---
-Description: Learn about the benefits of globalizing and localizing your app, and exactly what these terms mean.
+description: Learn about the benefits of globalizing and localizing your app, and exactly what these terms mean.
 Search.SourceType: Video
 title: Globalization and localization ms.assetid: c0791eec-5bb8-4a13-8977-61d7d98e35ce